jonathanpberger/delux-sustain-talk/sustain.md

 # Area of greatest risk

-- it requires a shift in the traditional design fixed-bid billing model
+- It requires a shift in the traditional design fixed-bid billing model

 ---

 ## Why Sustainable Pace First?

-- It's the most in our control
+- It's the most in our control,
-- It's the foundation upon which we can build these other things
+- It's the foundation upon which we can build these other things,
 - Designers deserve to be happy!

 ---